Heat Pump vs. Air Conditioner: Which One is Right for Cooling Your Home

-Although heat is part of the name, you can use a heat pump for cooling.
-It works by shifting heat instead of making it (furnaces burn fuel to generate heat) which is why it is used as a heating and cooling appliance.
-It’s true that heat pumps can be very efficient, but also know that most air conditioners are similar in terms of SEER rating.
-Just compare these two luxury level cooling systems from Lennox.
+Although heat is in the name, you can use a heat pump for AC.
+It works by shifting heat instead of creating it (the way a furnace does) which is why it also is used as a two way appliance.
+It’s true that heat pumps can be very efficient, although most air conditioners are about equal in terms of their efficiency.
+Just examine these two luxury level units from Lennox.

 What is SEER and HSPF?

-SEER is an efficiency scale for air conditioners, and the larger the number, the more efficient it is.
-The difference between 23.5 and 26 is not crazy however, and the efficiency differs depending on the model.
-On the other hand, HSPF is a rating system that stands for “heating seasonal performance factor” and is designed to grade heat pumps.
-It tells you how efficient the unit is at heating.
-Notice from these examples that as far as energy effiency goes, air conditioners are almost equal, if not even better depending on the AC you choose.
-The biggest difference between the two is that heat pumps can also add warmth to your home while an AC only cools.
+SEER is an efficiency rating for air conditioners, and the higher the number, the more efficient it is.
+The difference between 23.5 and 26 is not crazy however, and the efficiency changes depending on the model.
+On the other hand, HSPF is a rating system that stands for “heating seasonal performance factor” and is unique to heat pumps.
+It tells you how efficient the equipment is at heating.
+You can tell from these examples that as far as energy efficiency goes, air conditioners are about equal, if not a little better depending on the AC you choose.
+The largest difference between heat pumps and ACs is that heat pumps can also heat your home while an AC cannot.

 Does climate matter for heat pumps?

-Heat pumps are most effective in hotter climates with less severe winters, save for some integrated systems that use heat pumps as an auxiliary, such as with a geothermal system.
-We recommend a consultation with a NATE certified HVAC tech who has experience in your area before settling on a heat pump.
-If the equipment just isn’t right for your climate, you could have very high electric bills.
-Once the temperature sinks too low, it’s much harder for the heat pump to draw heat out of the air and it may never reach the temperature set by your thermostat.
-This means you may start running your heat pump non-stop or switching on emergency heat 24/7 during cold snaps which drives your energy consumption way up.
+Heat pumps are much more effective in warm climates with less severe winters, save for some integrated systems that use heat pumps as an auxiliary, such as with a geothermal system.
+You should speak with a ACE certified HVAC technician who has experience in your region before settling on a heat pump.
+If the equipment just isn’t right for your area, you could have extremely high electric bills.
+Once the temperature gets too low, it’s much harder for the heat pump to draw heat out of the air and it may never reach the temperature set by your thermostat.
+This means you may unknowingly begin running your heat pump non-stop or switching on emergency heat 24/7 during colder months which drives your energy consumption up.

 How to achieve maximum efficiency with your heat pump

-In certain areas, heat pumps can be used with geothermal systems, and the heating source is better for the environment as it is not burning fossil fuels and, instead, uses the Earth’s natural temperature to heat and cool.
-This is a fantastic alternative for specific northern areas, but more land must be available in order to install the essential piping for a geothermal system.
+In many areas, heat pumps can work with geothermal systems, and the heating source is better for the environment since it is not burning fossil fuels and, instead, uses the Earth’s natural temperature to heat and cool.
+This is a wonderful alternative for specific northern climates, but additional land must be available in order to install the necessary piping for a geothermal system.

-We know, we know – you didn’t need another thing to think about when it comes to home comfort; but, remember, it’s important to examine the pros and cons of each heating and cooling system so you don’t end up investing in a system that turns off when extreme temperatures hit, or investing in two systems when one would suffice.
+Just what you needed – one more thing to think about when it comes to your home comfort; but, remember, it’s important to consider the pros and cons of each heating and cooling system so you don’t end up investing in a system that doesn’t work when extreme temperatures hit, or investing in multiple systems when one would suffice.

-a no-charge in-home quote.
-We are here to answer any and all of your questions to ensure you make the right decision for your home.
+If you’re not sure which system would work best for you, call Service Experts Heating, Air Conditioning & Plumbing to schedule a no-charge in-home quote.
+We are happy to answer any and all of your questions to ensure you make the right choice for your home.